Home - Generations

 Or, If you would like to download the digital version of the magazine, click on the button below.

 Please send all communications regarding the magazine to:Generations, c/o Brenda Hancock P.O.
 Box 314 Vincennes IN 47591

 For advertising information contact Brenda Hancock at (812) 888-5146 or firstname.lastname@example.org

-SAVE THE DATE – TUESDAY, MARCH 26TH, 2019: Ever wonder how nutrition can affect your health?
-Come and listen to Tonya Short with Purdue Extension.
-Generations’ will be hosting an Aging Well Retreat from 9 a.m. to 3 p.m. at Green Activities Center on the Vincennes University Campus.
+GENERATIONS’ AGING WELL RETREAT – MARCH 26, 2019: Ever consider attending an Alzheimer’s Association caregiver support group?
+Roger Wright, facilitator of a local support group will be joining us.
+Generations’ Aging Well Retreat is scheduled from 9 a.m. to 3 p.m. at Green Activities Center on the Vincennes University Campus.
 Speakers will be presenting on the following topics: advance care planning, nutrition, mental health in older adults, Alzheimer’s caregiving, the importance of volunteering & recognition for our volunteers, and physical activity & demonstrations.
 There will also be a drug toss from 8:30 to 9:30 a.m. so bring your outdated or unused medications for disposal.
 Lunch will be provided.
 Vendors will be on hand and free health screenings from multiple organizations will be available.
 This is a FREE event and registration is now open.
 Please register online by visiting the Generations’ website at www.generationsnetwork.org, or you may call the Generations office at 1-800-742-9002 for assistance.

 GENERATIONS MAGAZINE: Our magazine is geared toward adults in pre-retirement and retirement years and promotes active aging and preventive health.
 It is published three times a year and is free to subscribers.
 All we need is your name and address.
 If you would like to receive future copies of the magazine, contact Brenda Hancock at 812-888-5146 or email@example.com.